 in the arts, including traditional Chinese painting.
 Recently she has been

 impressed by creative and diverse Western art forms.

-In 2017 and 2019, Jing Shuai had her first two “Art of Tao" art shows at Roost Studio, and her newest works for “Art of Tao” will be showcased in August, 2020.
+In 2017 and 2019, Jing Shuai had her first two “Art of Tao" art shows at Roost Studio.

 The “Art of Tao” is her newest exploration, based on her Tai Chi philosophy.
 Tai Chi is connected to the Taoist philosophy and the concepts presented in the Chinese book of wisdom, the Tao Te Ching and the I Ching.
 As a follower of Lao Tzu, author of Tao Te Ching, Jing believes that harmony and balance are immortal and elegant evidence that the individual and their spirit should be in harmony with society and with nature.
 She believes that art is a method to embody our soul, thoughts, and energy, and it is also a way to communicate.
 Based on Jing’s daily practice, she enjoys interpreting the art of Tao through a variety of art forms.
 Jing views the practice of Tai Chi as a pathway to strengthen both body and mind.